Saw (film): Critical response

+Metacritic, which uses a weighted average, assigned the a score of 46 out of 100, based on 32 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Dennis Harvey of Variety gave the film a negative review after its Sundance premiere.
 He called it a "crude concoction sewn together from the severed parts of prior horror/serial killer pics".
 He called the screenplay "convoluted", criticizing the use of "flashbacks within flashbacks" and red herrings.
 He described the film as being "too hyperbolic to be genuinely disturbing".
 Carla Meyer of the San Francisco Chronicle gave the film a positive review, saying the film "combined B-movie acting with a twisted mind-set and visual tricks designed to camouflage cheap effects" and that it was "terrifying at some moments and insinuatingly creepy at many others."
 She called the killing scenes "amazingly evocative for such a low-budget movie".

 Empires Kim Newman gave the film four out of five stars.
-He said Saw is styled like early David Fincher films and "boasts an intricate structure — complex flashbacks-within-flashbacks explain how the characters have come to this crisis — and a satisfying mystery to go with its ghastly claustrophobia."
+He said Saw is styled like early David Fincher films and "boasts an intricate structure—complex flashbacks-within-flashbacks explain how the characters have come to this crisis—and a satisfying mystery to go with its ghastly claustrophobia."
 He ended his review saying, "As good an all-out, non-camp horror movie as we've had lately."
 Owen Gleiberman of Entertainment Weekly gave the film a B minus, calling it "derivative and messy and too nonsensical for its own good."
 He described Jigsaw's intent as "to show you the serial killer lurking inside yourself".
 Gleiberman criticized Elwes' performance by saying, "[Elwes] ought to be featured in a seminar on the perils of overacting.
 He compared the plot to Seven saying, "In a blatant imitation of Seven, Saw features a lunatic sadist whose ghoulish crimes are meant, in each case, to mirror the sins of his victims.
 The twist here is that the psycho doesn't do the killing."
 Daniel M. Kimmel of the Telegram & Gazette called it "one of the most loathsome films this critic has seen in more than 20 years on the job".